codemarc/QlikSense_Extension_EndlessCells/README.md

 * Table CSS - css that is applied on `<table>`
 * TR CSS - css that is applied on each `<tr>`
 * Empty Cell Content - default is space `&nbsp;`
-* Col width - comma separated list with numbers defining the `width` % for the available columns width.
-The sum of numbers in this list should be equal to 100
+* Col width - comma separated list with numbers defining the `width` % for the available columns.
+The sum of the numbers in this list should be equal to 100
 * Fixed width - strip the content of the cells to maintain the colums width
 * Wrap text when fixed - wrap the text of the content to maintain the width by increasing the cell height